Parkinson's Disease Classification Using Contrastive Graph Cross-View Learning with Multimodal Fusion of SPECT Images and Clinical Features: INTRODUCTION

 \section{INTRODUCTION}

 In recent years, deep learning models have shown great successes in biomedical applications, including computer-aided detection/diagnosis, image segmentation, image generation, disease staging and prediction, based on the radiological images or physiological recordings, such as computed tomography (CT), Positron Emission Tomography (PET), Magnetic Resonance Imaging (MRI) and electroencephalogram/Magnetoencephalography (EEG/MEG)~\cite{shen2017deep,oh2020deep,jiao2022graph}.
-Despite their many strengths, CNN-based models which is good at extracting high level features can be benefited by incorporating all clinical factors at the same time for the downstream classification tasks.
-Some researches have focused on integrating medical image and clinical features with deep learning frameworks, which improves precision and the individualization of preventive, diagnostic, and therapeutic strategies \cite{acosta2022multimodal}.
-Graph representation learning that can incorporate node features as well as utilize the connectivity/similarity information among all the nodes achieved good success for machine learning tasks on the graph structured data, such as graph convolutional neural network (GCN) \cite{kipf2017semi}.
+Despite their many strengths, convolutional neural network (CNN) models which is good at extracting high level features can be benefited by incorporating all clinical factors at the same time for the downstream classification tasks.
+Some researches have focused on integrating medical image and clinical features with deep learning frameworks, which improves precision and the individualization of preventive, diagnostic, and therapeutic strategies ~\cite{acosta2022multimodal}.

+Graph representation learning that can incorporate node features as well as utilize the connectivity/similarity information among all the nodes achieved good success for machine learning tasks on the graph structured data, such as graph convolutional neural network (GCN) ~\cite{kipf2017semi}.
 GCN's capability of leveraging both information of nodes (representing features of entities) and edges (representing connections or relationships between nodes), allowing for feature aggregation in the network level.
-Advanced versions of GCN include graph attention networks (GATs) \cite{Veli}, graph transformer networks \cite{yun2019graph} etc. Many research studies have employed graph-based methods to predict chronic diseases~\cite{ochoa2022graph}, mental disorders~\cite{qin2022using,wen2023prediction}, and Alzheimer's disease~\cite{zhu2022interpretable}.
-Most of the existing researches for PD classification assume each data sample is independent with others without leveraging the manifold structure of each individual.
+Advanced versions of GCN include graph attention networks (GATs) ~\cite{Veli}, graph transformer networks ~\cite{yun2019graph} etc. Many research studies have employed graph-based methods to predict chronic diseases~\cite{ochoa2022graph}, mental disorders~\cite{qin2022using,wen2023prediction}, and Alzheimer's disease~\cite{zhu2022interpretable}.
 In this paper, we propose a multimodal framework integrating both image features and clinical features by building a contrastive graph cross-view learning approach where the graph represents the similarity of individuals in the embedded space for detecting the PD.